fragdochkarl/mage2docs/understanding_blank_theme.md

 If you decide to use the built in framework - wich I neither recommend nor discourage you to do - then Magento has a couple of key concepts to consider:

 - If you inherit from the blank theme, the CSS library can be use instantaneously.
-- For minor adjustments first try find a corresponding variable in `magento/lib/web/css/source/lib/variables`
+- For minor adjustments first try find a corresponding variable in `magento/lib/web/css/source/lib/variables` and overide them in your themes `web/css/source/_variables.less` file.

-### ... start off a new theme?

-By now I can imagine a couple of ways.
-Some of them would be:

--
+- Every base lib file can be extended by putting an equivalently named file in your `web/css/source/` directory
+- Global variables are meant to be overidden in your themes `web/css/source/_theme.less`
+- In addition you can use the final hook of placing a `web/css/source/_extend.less` file to your theme.
+Keep in mind though: this is a @magento_import directive iterating over all modules.
+So you could use this in your cutom module, too.
+- You can extend/overide module related styles by placing an own equivalent `Vendor_Module/web/css/source/_module.less` or `Vendor_Module/web/css/source/_widget.less` file in your theme.